alastairwyse/Cheatsheets/gRPC.md

 To then register TripSwitchHealthCheck within ASP.NET I did the following (from the [ApplicationInitializer](https://github.com/alastairwyse/ApplicationAccess/blob/15c32d8875683aa92a14044045df3e47d723b7cb/ApplicationAccess.Hosting.Grpc/ApplicationInitializer.cs) class)...

-1. Instantiate a TripSwitchHealthCheck (need to pass the actuator to the constructor) and register it in DI as a singleton (for the same reason as described for 'Interceptors as Singletons' as above... if you want the IHealthCheck implementation to have longer than per-request scope/lifetime, you need to register an instance of the class)...
+1. Instantiate a TripSwitchHealthCheck (need to pass the actuator to the constructor) and register it in DI as a singleton (for the same reason as described for [Interceptors as Singletons](#interceptors-as-singletons) as above... if you want the IHealthCheck implementation to have longer than per-request scope/lifetime, you need to register an instance of the class as a singleton)...

 ```C#
 // Add gRPC health checks (using the TripSwitch to report the health)